Finnfx/Finns-SlimeVR-Mobo/README.md

 ﻿# SlimeVR Motherboard - Edit by Finn

+ last edited 24/04/2025

 This is an improved version of Alec J Probst's SlimeVR motherboard, currently including a heavily edited case.
 For any issues or suggestions contact me on discord @ Finnfx

 Current progress and plans:

-Case - Unfinished but improved heavily
+Case - Unfinished but improved heavily, it has an issue with one of the edges so I do not reccomend printing it yet.
+A threaded insert design is also made for support with any Vive-like compatible designs but won't be publically released until this 3D printing issue is fixed

-AUX IMU Case - I plan to make a PCB for this, as well as edit the case to use a better design.
+AUX IMU - I have a PCB made and finished, design will be put here soon, I still need to make a case for it.

-Motherboard - I plan to heavily improve the design, as I don't like that wires are required for soldering.
-JPS connectors are planned for both the extensions and the battery to make this process much easier.
+Motherboard - I've made the PCB, still not public yet but on version 2.1.
+Once I order some and test them for myself I'll publically release them.